siamtheman/cloud-administration-toolkit/README.md

 ## Configuration and Security Notice

 > [!IMPORTANT]
-> Before executing any scripts or deployment template, specific placeholders (e.g., `your_domain_name`, `your_password`) should be updated to match your specific tenant variables.
+> Before executing any scripts or deployment templates, specific placeholders (e.g., `your_domain_name`, `your_password`) should be updated to match your specific tenant variables.
 >
 > **Never commit plaintext credentials or production secrets back to your GitHub repository.**